aidan-1227/target_ecommerce_analysis/README.md

 "Target Brazil Sales and Customer Analysis"

 **Project Description:**
-This project aims to analyze Target's e-commerce operations in Brazil from 2016 to 2018.
+This project aims to analyze Target's e-commerce operations in Brazil from.
 The analysis focuses on identifying key sales trends, customer behaviors, and geographic patterns to provide actionable insights for optimizing business strategies.

 **Data Source:**
 The dataset includes detailed information on 100,000 orders, covering aspects such as order status, pricing, payment and shipping performance, customer locations, product attributes, and customer reviews.